kushaldas/pym/docs/variablesanddatatypes.rst

 .format method
 ---------------

-In older versions of Python, we can use `format` method.
+We can also use `format` method in a string inside.

 ::